“BIRTH OF PHARAOH” CHAPTER 4

 Suddenly, Tune screams out, “Brothers, he is the best!”

-Tyre, flustered, tries to reason with the people who seem to support Skin.
-Tyre says, “Never!
-The Pharaoh is not a man!”
+Tyre, flustered, tries to reason with the people who seem to know feel support for Skin.

-Thamy cannot control his grief.
-He shouts to the walls, “Neither am I!
+Thamy shouts to the walls, “Neither am I!
 Nor are you.
 Or you!
 Or you!
 Not anymore!
-Not after everything we’ve seen.
-This place is… the worst place ever!
-My family are gone.”
+Not after everything we’ve seen—what we… what we now know.
+This place is… the worst place!”

 Thamy changes the feel of things.
 Next, the lights flicker again.
 Skin unfolds his arms.
 He has flung himself across his seat.
 Everyone can see that he is aroused.